beacrea/coty.design/docs/eras/DER-005-convergence.md

 This version also acknowledges a shifting audience.
 AI agents increasingly crawl and interpret web content alongside human visitors.
 The design must communicate effectively to both, treating machine readability as a first-class concern rather than an afterthought.

+## Context: The Paradigm Shift

+Version 5 emerges at a unique inflection point in design and technology.
+Several converging forces reshape how we think about creating for the web:

+### Perceptual Color Science

+Color management has evolved from intuitive adjustment to mathematical precision.
+OKLCH and similar perceptually uniform color spaces (OKLab, CAM16) enable designers to reason about color relationships with confidence.
+Contrast ratios become predictable.
+Theme variations become systematic rather than artisanal.

+### Design Token Maturation

+The DTCG (Design Tokens Community Group) specification represents a decade of industry learning about design systems.
+Tokens are no longer ad-hoc variables but structured, typed, portable artifacts with clear semantics.
+This formalization enables tooling, automation, and cross-platform consistency that wasn't possible before.

+### Spec and Context-Driven Development

+Modern development increasingly relies on specifications and context rather than implicit knowledge.
+Type systems, schema validation, and structured documentation create explicit contracts.
+AI coding assistants amplify this shift—they work best when context is clear, structured, and machine-readable.

+### AI as Consumer, Filter, and Coconspirator

+Perhaps the most significant shift: AI systems now participate at every level of content creation and consumption.

+- **As consumer:** AI agents crawl, index, and interpret web content.
+They summarize portfolios, answer questions about professional backgrounds, and surface information in novel contexts.
+Content must be structured for machine comprehension.

+- **As filter:** AI increasingly mediates discovery.
+Search results, recommendations, and summaries are shaped by AI interpretation.
+How content is parsed affects how it's received.

+- **As coconspirator:** AI tools participate in the creative process itself.
+This documentation was developed collaboratively with AI.
+The code was written with AI assistance.
+The design decisions were refined through AI dialogue.
+This changes authorship, iteration speed, and the nature of craft.

+This paradigm shift doesn't diminish human judgment—it amplifies it.
+The designer's role evolves from executor to curator, from author to editor, from craftsperson to conductor.
+Technical choices become more consequential because they determine how well human intent survives translation through AI systems.

 ## Goals

 1. **Perceptual color accuracy** — Use OKLCH color space for mathematically uniform contrast across light and dark themes